mjauvin/wn-stripe-plugin/README.md

     function onInit()
     {
+        // this is how you can dynamically set viewBag properties from within your PHP code block
+        $this['viewBag']->setProperty('redirectUrl', '/order_completed);

         Event::listen('studioazura.stripe.setChargePostData', function($self, &$postData, $stripe, $invoice, $address) {
             // override amount and description; add key to metadata
             $postData['amount'] = 29.99 * 100;